CloudWithChris/cloudwithchris.com/content/blog/github-projects-ga-automation-updates/index.md

 ---
 # Default hugo properties
 title: "GitHub Projects is now GA!
-Automation Upodates"                   # Name of the blog
+Automation Updates"                   # Name of the blog
 description: "In a couple of previous blog posts, I provided a writeup on the GitHub Projects Beta.
 I wrote two posts on automation within GitHub Projects (Adding Issues to GitHub Projects with GitHub Actions for a user profile and Adding Issues to GitHub Projects with GitHub Actions for an Organization profile).
 I'm pleased to say that the capabilities went Generally Available last week!
 As a result of the GA announcement and resulting changes, I need to post updates to my older samples."             # Used for SEO optimisation
 publishDate: "2022-07-31T20:00:00Z"             # TODO: Differentiate between date
 date: "2022-07-31T20:00:00Z"                            # TODO: Differentiate between PublishDate